Everyone knows that you shouldn’t keep your cross stitch in a hoop… but it that actually true?

 So what about other problems?
 Well, here is where the story gets interesting.
 Leaving your cross stitch in the frame or hoop, DOES cause other issues.
 Some of these can be easy to deal with, others, not so much.

 Stretching – Frames and hoops stretch your fabric.
 That’s their point after all.
 But consistent and long term stretching will permanently keep the stretch.
-This might change a 14 count into a 12 count (one of our test peices was stretched this much), and whilst that doesn’t seem too bad initially it can have implications.
+This might change a 14 count into a 12 count (one of our test pieces was stretched this much), and whilst that doesn’t seem too bad initially it can have implications.
 If you’re looking to frame it, it might not fit.
-It its stretched, all the holes are bigger, letting the background show through.
+If it’s stretched, all the holes are bigger, letting the background show through.
 And the biggest thing?
-Its rarely uniform.
+It’s rarely uniform.
 There’s nothing worse than having a miss shapen part of your cross stitch that took hours and hours to complete…

 Crushed stitches are really obvious in a finished cross stitch, and whilst washing can give them a little rejuvenation, it can’t fix the worse cases.